 When you are an ardent enthusiast of fishing and plan to go on extended expeditions in search of big ones, you need a gameboat.
 Constructed from fibreglass and fitted with powerful engines, these are made to find, hook, and catch big fish such as tuna, marlin, and so on.
 You can live in comfort onboard as well.

-For Sailing: The point of distinction between sailboats and powered boats is that the former uses wind as its driving force partially or completely, unlike the latter.
+The point of distinction between sailboats and powered boats is that the former uses wind as its driving force partially or completely, unlike the latter.
 Often equipped with an engine, the primary source of propulsion of these vessels is a natural force – the wind.

 A sailboat can vary widely in style and have distinct characteristics.
 It may be a small dinghy powered solely by wind or a large motorsailer partially run by an inboard engine.
 The classification of these watercrafts depend on a number of factors that include size, configuration of hull, type of keel, number of sails, use, as well as purpose.